jpcorso/jpcorso/README.md

 ### Welcome to my GitHub Profile ;)

 - 📚 Studyng Computer engineering at UFRGS
-- 💻 Currently working with AI applications at Construflow
+- 💻 Currently working as a developer at Construflow

 <div align="center">
   <a href="https://github.com/jpcorso">